SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 With the advent of self-driving labs promising to synthesize large numbers of new materials, new automated tools are required for checking potential duplicates in existing structural databases before a material can be claimed as novel.
 To avoid duplication, we rigorously define the novelty metric of any periodic material as the smallest distance to its nearest neighbor among already known materials.
 Using ultra-fast structural invariants, all such nearest neighbors can be found within seconds on a typical computer even if a given crystal is disguised by changing a unit cell, perturbing atoms, or replacing chemical elements.
 This real-time novelty check is demonstrated by finding near-duplicates of the 43 materials produced by Berkeley’s A-lab in the world’s largest collections of inorganic structures, the Inorganic Crystal Structure Database and the Materials Project.
 To help future self-driving labs successfully identify novel materials, we propose navigation maps of the materials space where any new structure can be quickly located by its invariant descriptors similar to a geographic location on Earth.

-**Tags:** Mathematics and computing, Structure of solids and liquids
+**Tags:** Structure of solids and liquids, Mathematics and computing

 ---

-## 260. Biomimetic Intelligent Thermal Management Materials: From Nature-Inspired Design to Machine-Learning-Driven Discovery
+## 261. Biomimetic Intelligent Thermal Management Materials: From Nature-Inspired Design to Machine-Learning-Driven Discovery

 **Authors:** Heng Zhang, Qingxia He, Fei Zhang, Yanshuai Duan, Mengmeng Qin, Wei Feng